pattern-lab/patternlab-node/packages/docs/src/docs/pattern-add-new.md

 sitemapChangefreq: 'monthly'
 ---

-To add new patterns to the Node version of Pattern Lab just add new Mustache templates under the appropriate pattern type or pattern subgroup directories in `./source/_patterns`.
+To add new patterns to the Node version of Pattern Lab just add new Handlebars templates under the appropriate pattern type or pattern subgroup directories in `./source/_patterns`.
 For example, let's add a new pattern under the pattern type "molecules" and the pattern sub-type "blocks".
 The `./source/_patterns/molecules/blocks/` directory looks like:

     block-hero.hbs
     headline-byline.hbs